mfem/web/src/gpu-tips-n-tricks.md

 # MFEM device handling:
-MFEM relies mainly on two things for running algorithms on devices such as GPUs:
+MFEM relies mainly on two features for running algorithms on devices such as GPUs:
-- The memory manager, handles transparently moving data between host (CPU) and device (GPU for instance)
+- The memory manager, handles transparently moving data between host (CPU) and device (GPU for instance),
 - `MFEM_FORALL` allows to abstract `for` loops to parallelize on an arbitrary device.

 ## The memory manager